ashwinbhaskar/redisclient-rate-limit/README.md

 # Redis Rate Limit ![build](https://github.com/ashwinbhaskar/redisclient-rate-limit/actions/workflows/scala.yml/badge.svg)
-A cats and zio friendly and lightweight library that does rate limiting using token bucket algorithm.
-The library executes the redis commands as `Lua` code which makes the operations atomic.
+A cats and zio friendly lightweight library that rate limits using token bucket algorithm.
+The library executes redis commands as `Lua` code which makes the operations atomic.
 The library internally creates and memoizes a redis client using [scala-redis](https://github.com/debasishg/scala-redis) if redis client is not provided.

 ## Importing
 Add the following to your `build.sbt`